 Yes, you can use Amazon Alexa to control a Nest Thermostat.
 Alexa can also be integrated with with Nest doorbells and cameras.
 Google's own voice control technology, like Google Assistant, can be used to operate your Nest.

 6. Can a Nest Thermostat Function Without Wi-Fi?

 Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
 However, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.
+This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.